 iii.
 Increased pest and disease pressure

-The Production of Kangra tea faces many challenges due to insect and disease pressures.
+The production of Kangra tea faces many challenges due to insect and disease pressures.
 Climate change can affect the prevalence, distribution, and intensity of pests and diseases, which can have an effect on the health and productivity of tea plants.
 Increased humidity, shifting rainfall patterns, and rising temperatures can all contribute to the spread of pests and illnesses.
 Common pests and diseases that can harm tea crops include blister blight and gray blight as well as the tea mosquito insect, red spider mite, and tea green leafhopper.
 It is crucial to study the impacts of climate change on pest and disease dynamics in Kangra tea production to develop effective integrated pest management strategies, disease control measures, and cultivar selection for enhanced resilience (Bhattacharya and Basu, 2019).

 The variability in tea production due to climate change can lead to market volatility.
 Prices may fluctuate as a result of reduced yields or quality, affecting the income of tea producers and the stability of the tea industry.
 Tea production is a major source of livelihood for many communities, especially in developing countries.
 Climate causing disruptions in tea production can have social and economic consequences, including job losses and reduced income for tea workers.